 Employer Sponsored Tuition Plan (ESTP)

 Eligible students are now able to defer tuition payment until the end of the semester based on their employer's planned tuition reimbursement.
-If you can't print the following application for payment deferment , you can pick one up from either Student Accounts, the Office of Continuing and Professional Education or Graduate Student Services.
+If you can't print the following application for payment deferment , you can pick one up from either Student Accounts, or the Office of Continuing and Professional Education.
 This form needs to be filled out by both the student and employer and submitted to Student Accounts, along with any charges that are not covered by the employer, by the billing due date.
 Students who have not satisfied their billing obligations by the semester billing due date are in jeopardy of being assessed a $250 late payment fee.
 A separate $250 late fee will be assessed if full payment is not received by the due dates indicated on the ESTP deferral.
 It is also the students responsibility to provide Nazareth College with a copy of their employer's tuition reimbursement policy on company letterhead each semester.

 Nazareth is happy to offer two payment plan options for paying your semester or full year tuition expenses interest free in monthly installments.
-The TuitionPay monthly payment plan offered through Sallie Mae is one option.
+The TuitionPay monthly payment plan offered through Higher One is one option.
 A second option is with Tuition Management Systems.
 Each payment plan provider offers a ten or twelve pay payment plan that allows full-time undergraduate students to pay education expenses for the fall and spring semesters interest free over a period of ten or twelve months.
 There is an annual enrollment fee of $55.
 To determine the amount of your contract calculate your total expenses (for both fall and spring semesters) less financial aid and any deposits that have already been made.
 To determine your monthly payment, divide your contract amount by ten or twelve.
 Your first payment will be due May 1 or July 1.
 The deadline for enrollment is the first day of the fall semester.
 Depending on when you enroll you may need to catch up on any monthly payments that have passed.